slowernews/hamster-system/README.md

 ===
 ###Non-actionable notes (references):

 - non-actionable notes are called **references**.
-All references are managed on a cloud synced folder
+All references are managed on a cloud synced folder.

 - projects should have a reference note to compile info as: a list of tasks (*briefing*), a list of completed tasks (*changelog*) and specific references.
 Therefore name your notes using [project folders notation](#project-folders):